-I.A.1. - History.
+- I.A.1.
+History.
 The admission process was first created through a UHS Advisory Report in 1987.
 It was revised in 1988, 1989, and 1991 by the UHS Matrix Review Committee.
 In 1997, the UHS school council adopted revised admission guidelines.
 It was revised again in December 2009, March 2010, April 2011, and August 2012.
-The current policy was approved by UHS School Council in December 2014.

-I.A.2.1 - UHS Mission Statement.
-University High School's mission as a special function public high school is to serve students who are academically focused and intellectually gifted by providing curriculum and social support.
-(Originally adopted by TUSD School Board, 1987)
+The current policy was approved by UHS School Council in December 2014. - I.A.1.1.
+UHS Mission Statement.
+University High School is a special function high school which serves students who are academically focused and intellectually gifted and provides curriculum and social support not offered in the comprehensive high school.
+(Originally adopted by TUSD School Board, 1987) - I.A.1.2.
 UHS Vision Statement.
-UHS will be the premier regional college preparatory school that serves academically focused and intellectually gifted students by providing a rigorous and challenging curriculum and by offering programs that reflect the diverse backgrounds, talents, and cultures of our students within a supportive school wide community.

-1.A.1. - Purpose of Admission Policy.
-The purpose of the admission policy, including the entrance exam, is to recruit and retain a diverse and qualified student population.

-I.A.2.1. - Requirements for Admission to UHS for Freshmen.
-Admission to UHS for 9th grade is based on the following factors: 1) achieving 50 points or more for qualified GPA, entrance test scores, and any other determined criteria (seeI.A.2.5), and 2) space availability.
+UHS will be the premier regional college preparatory school that serves academically focused and intellectually gifted students by providing a rigorous and challenging curriculum and by offering programs that reflect the diverse backgrounds, talents, and cultures of our students within a supportive school wide community. - 1.A.2.
+Purpose of Admission Policy.
+The purpose of the admission policy, including the entrance exam, is to recruit and retain a diverse and qualified student population. - I.A.2.1.
+Requirements for Admission to UHS for Freshmen.
+Admission to UHS for 9th grade is based on the following factors: 1) achieving 50 points or more for qualified GPA, entrance test scores, and any other determined criteria (see I.A.2.5), and 2) space availability.
 UHS reserves the right to determine the qualifying score for admission.
-However, the qualifying score for admission shall never be below 50.

-I.A.2.2. - Qualifying for Admission by Meeting GPA and Entrance Test Score Criteria.
+However, the qualifying score for admission shall never be below 50. - I.A.2.2.
+Qualifying for Admission by Meeting GPA and Entrance Test Score Criteria.
 Admission to UHS is determined by a point system awarded for GPA and entrance test scores.
-A minimum of 50 total points is required for admission, unless UHS determines that the minimum total should be higher than 50.

-I.A.2.3. - Grade Point Average (GPA).
-Students must have a minimum cumulative GPA average of 3.0 in 4 core classes - English, Social Studies, Mathematics and Science - to receive any admission points.
-In calculating GPA, no additional weight is given for advanced classes, such as pre-AP, GATE or honors.
-In calculating GPA, all grades will be calculated the same way, regardless of how the home school calculates the student's GPA on their transcript:
+A minimum of 50 total points is required for admission, unless UHS determines that the minimum total should be higher than 50. - I.A.2.3.
+Grade Point Average (GPA).
+Students must have a minimum cumulative GPA average of 3.0 in 4 core classes English, Social Studies, Mathematics and Science to receive any admission points.
+In calculating GPA, no additional weight is given for advanced classes, such as pre-AP, AP, GATE or honors.
+In calculating GPA, all grades will be calculated the same way, regardless of how the home school calculates the student's GPA on their transcript: - A: 90-100 = 4 points toward GPA - B: 80-89 = 3 points toward GPA - C: 70-79 = 2 points toward GPA - D: 60-69 = 1 point toward GPA - F: 0-59 = 0 points toward GPA

-1

-A: 90-100 = 4 points toward GPA

-B: 80-89 = 3 points toward GPA

-C: 70-79 = 2 points toward GPA

-D

-D: 60-69 = 1 point toward GPA

-F: 0-59 = 0 points toward GPA (Res 28-5; 8-11-15)

-The cumulative GPA average is calculated from final grades for the 2nd semester of 7th grade and the 1st semester of 8th grade.
+The cumulative GPA average for students applying to be freshmen is calculated from final grades for the 2^{nd} semester of 7^{th} grade and the 1^{st} semester of 8^{th} .
+The cumulative GPA average for students applying to be sophomores is calculated from their freshman year.
 If semester or quarter grades are not available, trimester grades will be used.